 The Ohio Department of Health (ODH), Bureau of Environmental Health, Indoor Environments Section houses the School Environmental Health (SEH) Program.
 This program works to improve the environmental health of Ohio’s schools through non-regulatory means.
-Over 1.75 million children and 100 thousand adults across Ohio spend their days in K-12 schools*.
-The environmental health of these facilities can be strongly linked to the educational success of Ohio's children.
-"Poor environmental conditions can thwart academic progress by making it harder for students to concentrate, causing or exacerbating illness in students and staff, increasing absences and lost work days, and diverting school funds to pay for costly repair and remediation projects**."
+More than 1.75 million children and 100 thousand adults across Ohio spend their days in K-12 schools1.
+A growing body of research strongly supports the importance of school environmental health to both the educational success and overall health and well-being of Ohio's school children and staff.
+"Poor environmental conditions can thwart academic progress by making it harder for students to concentrate, causing or exacerbating illness in students and staff, increasing absences and lost work days, and diverting school funds to pay for costly repair and remediation projects2."

-On the other hand, improvement in school environmental conditions can have significant positive impacts.
-For instance, in one study "children in classrooms with higher outdoor air ventilation rates scored 14 to 15% higher on standardized tests than children in classrooms with lower outdoor air ventilation rates***."
+On the other hand, improvement in school environmental conditions can have significant positive impacts3,4,5,6,7.
+In one study "children in classrooms with higher outdoor air ventilation rates scored 14 to 15 percent higher on standardized tests than children in classrooms with lower outdoor air ventilation rates8."

 Local health departments who wish to have their carbon dioxide meters calibrated can do so by shipping the devices to ODH.
 The devices must be shipped in a manner in which they can be tracked and sent to the mailing address contained on this page.